 Details from the ElephantsClick thumbnail to view full-size

 One of the big appeals of the Elephant Parade is the artwork which is created on the bodies of the elephants.
-Many of the sculptures are different in posture, dictated by the visions of their artists, but all are different in their artwork.
+Whilst many of the sculptures are different in posture - dictated by the visions of their artists - all are different in their artwork.

 Whilst some are uniform in colour and pattern, others feature quite intricate designs and scenes which could be just as easily be hung on a wall, but which for the purposes of this exhibit, happen to be painted on an elephant-shaped canvas.

 In this section there are no photos of the whole elephant, but all the photos surrounding the text show the detail of the artwork which appears on the body.
 Much of it is abstract patterning, some of it is symbolic or deeply cultural, and some of it is just attractively realistic or impressionistic imagery.
 It's all down to the personal whims and motivations of the artists who created the work.
 And I'm sure anyone who is familiar with the work of the artists involved will be able to recognise their trademark styles.

 The Conservation Message

 The plight of the world's elephants is the motivation for the Elephant Parade.
 African elephants are in decline - at least 30,000 are killed each year, and the main cause of this is poaching for ivory.
 But it is the Asian elelphant which is the primary current concern of the Parade.
 Where once there were many hundreds of thousands, there are now considerably less than 50,000 left.
 Numbers have declined drastically over the last 100 years - by more than 70% in direct correlation to a reduction of 95% in the size of their natural habitat.
 It has been suggested that if this sad rate of decline continues, elephants may well become extinct in the wild within about 30 years.

 There are other issues too - when wild or domesticated elephants come into contact with humans, accidents and deliberate maltreatment take their toll.
 Elephants suffer.